 Over the last 17 years Erin has had the privilege to teach many people in different settings, including lecturing at Imperial College on the Science of Yoga and Mindfulness and in prison at HMP Wandsworth.
 She has been running teacher trainings both in London and abroad for over 6 years.

-Erin’s main teaching style is Vinyasa Krama combined with a strong focus on philosophy and inclusivity.
+Erin’s main teaching style is Vinyasa Krama and Yogasana combined with a strong focus on philosophy and inclusivity.
 Her classes may touch upon current events, the nature around us, Buddhist principles, and karma yoga.
 She remains forever grateful to those who have influenced her teaching, including Richard Freeman & Mary Taylor, Stewart Gilchrist, Sri.
 V. Sheshadri, Mark Morford, Matthew Sanford, Seth Powell, Emma Henry, Sam & Annaka Harris, and Thom Yorke.
 When not on the mat, she can be found surfing, exploring nature, or lying in a hammock.